forseti-security/forseti-security/docs/inventory/README.md

 $ forseti_inventory
 ```

 You can also use the convenience [dev_inventory.sh script](/scripts) to run forseti_inventory.
-Make a copy of dev_inventory.sh.sampleas dev_inventory.sh, edit the script for the appropriate commandline flags, and invoke the script from the repo root to run inventory.
+Make a copy of dev_inventory.sh.sample as dev_inventory.sh, edit the script for the appropriate commandline flags, and invoke the script from the repo root to run inventory.

 ```sh
 $ cd path/to/forseti-security